 Cost to Build a House in Washington (2026)

-Average construction costs in Washington range from $164–$301/sq ft, placing the state at 1.18× the national average.
-Adjust the calculator below for your exact specs.
+Washington sits at 1.18× the national average — adjust the calculator below for your exact size, style, and quality.

 Estimated Build Cost in Washington